 I remember being picked to be Mary in the nativity play at our church in Mazabuka.
 The boy I’d had a crush on was going to be Joseph; at the very moment he was picked, my crush ended.
-We had to walk gruellingly arm-in-arm down the aisle to the awaiting nativity scene; I can’t tell you how awkward and uncomfortable I felt with the closeness of the boy I clearly preferred to admire from a distance.
+We had to walk arm-in-arm down the aisle to the awaiting nativity scene; I can’t tell you how awkward and uncomfortable I felt with the closeness of the boy I now preferred to admire from a distance.

 I began to play and he began to sing, at the top of his voice, “We three kings of Orientare!”
-He clearly just needed accompaniment.
+He just needed accompaniment.
 Any accompaniment.

 Snowy London town today feels a lifetime away from summer-time Christmas in Africa.
 I kind of love the wintry charm of Christmas in the north, but I would trade anything to celebrate this special holiday with my family.
 There’s always next year.

 40 thoughts on “Childhood Christmas”

 Beautiful, Sunshine.
 And what precious memories to have experienced the holiday in different places.

 I love the story of your son needing any accompaniment for his “We Three Kings of Orient Are”–even “Away in a Manger”–too cute!
 Children are so delightful at about that age–3-5 years!
 Great post!

 It was very cute, Kathy!
 Thanks, and Christmas blessings to you too.